9 of the best ramen toppings to order or use when making ramen at home

 Menma contains bamboo shoots with a blend of mustard and salt.
-The way to preserve these bamboo shoots is to either let them sun dry, or process them and let them ferment.
+The way to preserve these bamboo shoots is to either let them sundry, or you process them and let them ferment.

-This topping, when mixed with any kind of broth, makes a yellowish colored noodle soup which is rich and very tasty.
+This topping, when mixed with any kind of broth, makes a yellowish-colored noodle soup that’s rich and very tasty!

 Almost every restaurant serves it because of its popularity.
 Small pieces of steamed fish cake cover the noodles.

-There are plenty of fish cakes available but the most commonly found are white fish cake, also quoted as Narutomaki in local terms, having a pinkish coil pattern in the middle.
+There are plenty of fish cakes available, but the most commonly found are white fish cake (also called “narutomaki” in local terms) that have a pinkish coil pattern in the middle.

 Flank is a beef cut that’s taken from the lower chest portion.
 It’s enriched with protein and fat.

 Corn is used with miso soup along with butter to generate a mouth-watering rich taste.
-Most often buttered corn is served with ship ramen or miso.
+Most often, buttered corn is served with shio ramen or miso.

 Seaweed is the edible marine algae that can be used in preparing food.
-It is considered a dish of choice by the Japanese for thousands of years.
+It’s been considered a dish of choice by the Japanese for thousands of years.
 They also used it as a topping for ramen.

 Additional ramen toppings

 Furikake is a Japanese seasoning that contains a blend of several ingredients.
 The dried mixture contains fish, seaweed, monosodium glutamate, sesame seeds, salt, and sugar.

-In Japan, this powdered seasoning is sprinkled over boiled rice, fish, and vegetables to give a mouth-watering savor.
+In Japan, this powdered seasoning is sprinkled over boiled rice, fish, and vegetables to give a mouth-watering effect.

 Kimchi is a world-famous Korean dish, but the Japanese love it.
 Often served as a side dish with ramen, kimchi has now become an important food in Japan.

 It contains several vegetables such as napa cabbage, spring onions, garlic, peppers, and radish.
 These vegetables are first fermented and then enjoyed with other spices.

-Kimchi adds a spicy flavor to ramen soup so the people who want a hot taste mostly go for Kimchi Ramen.
+Kimchi adds a spicy flavor to ramen soup so people who want a hot taste mostly go for kimchi ramen.

-It’s not really traditionally Japanese of course, I like the way the two cultures mix at times though, and I’ve written this in-depth post on the differences in their cuisines if you’d like to check that out as well.
+It’s not really traditionally Japanese of course.
+But I like the way the 2 cultures mix at times though!
+I’ve written this in-depth post on the differences in their cuisines if you’d like to check that out as well.